Stevens Square, Minneapolis: History

 Most of the older buildings in the neighborhood were constructed by the mid-1920s, when a slump in the housing market combined with a lack of available land drastically slowed the pace of further construction.
 Although the neighborhood was originally inhabited primarily by middle-class office workers and single women, by the mid-century the rise of the automobile and white flight to the growing suburbs led to significant decline, as average incomes in the neighborhood dropped precipitously.
 Although spared from destruction by the construction of Interstate 35W, originally planned to pass directly through the center of the neighborhood, the two new Interstates isolated the neighborhood from downtown except by a few bridges on major arterials.
 Several large high-rise public housing projects were completed in the 1960s, which contributed to the reputation of the neighborhood as dangerous and low-income.

 Starting in the 1970s, however, an active neighborhood organization and interested landowners began working actively to revitalize the neighborhood, renovating many buildings and addressing quality-of-life issues in the neighborhood.
 Much of that renovation was financed by General Mills, which believed there were significant profits to be made in revitalizing the inner city, although disappointing financial returns led the company to divest from the project in 1980.
 A successful block patrol program was set up, and in 1994 the Emily Peake Memorial Garden was established at the corner of Third Avenue and 19th St, in part to discourage what was then a favorite location for drug sales.
 In recent decades, crime has declined precipitously, although some quality-of-life problems persist.

+In 1989, Stevens Square was locally designated a historical district, with national designation coming in 1993.

 Transportation

 Several important arterial streets pass through the neighborhood, including Nicollet Avenue (Eat Street), First Avenue, and Franklin Avenue.
 In addition, the neighborhood has easy access to nearby Interstate highways, and to downtown Minneapolis, located less than a mile to the north.

 In addition, the neighborhood is served by several important transit lines, including the high-frequency 18 bus on Nicollet, as well as the 2 (on Franklin Ave), the 11 (on 3rd Ave S), and the 17 (also on Nicollet Ave).
 Although the neighborhood was considered as part of the routing for the METRO Green Line extension, an alternate route (bypassing the neighborhood) was chosen.
-The planned Nicollet-Central Streetcar would pass directly through the neighborhood.

-In addition, there is a Nice Ride station located at the corner of Franklin and Nicollet, providing easy access to the city's bike sharing system.
+Demographics

+In the 2020 Census, 4,137 people lived in the Stevens Square-Loring Heights neighborhood.
+According to the 5-year American Community Survey (ACS) data for 2018-2022, 53.7% of residents were white, 18.7% were Black, and 18.3% were Hispanic or Latino.
+The neighborhood is majority renters.
+In the 2018-2022 ACS data, 62.5% of housing units were occupied by renters and 20.2% by owners.
+The average household size was 1.2 owners and 0.8 for renters.